-Yes, Ash Wednesday is a disruptive invitation, like those ordination invitations I keep receiving.
-For it invites us to think about our mortality and sinfulness and to confess our shortcomings, our disobedience to God.
-Psalm 51 leads us in this disruption.
-It calls us to name our sins before God.
-It also gives us the words to pray during the Lenten season.
-A prayer that appeals to the God for mercy who has readily and abundantly offered to us forgiveness through Jesus Christ.
+Ash Wednesday is a disruptive invitation.
+Psalm 51 is a disruption invitation.
+They call us to name our sins before God.
+Psalm 51 also gives us the words to pray during the Lenten season.
+A prayer that appeals to the God of mercy who has readily and abundantly offered to us forgiveness through Jesus Christ.
 During this season our sins and need to repent are on our minds, disrupting our thoughts, and leading us into prayer.
-And so we eagerly await the coming of Easter, the day Jesus rose from the dead, knowing that we have been raised to life with him.
-In 40 days we will celebrate that truth so in the meantime take this disruptive invitation to heart and know that we have been forgiven.
+And so we eagerly await the coming of Easter, the day Jesus rose from the dead, knowing that we have been raised to life with him, redeemed, and restored.
+In 40 days we will celebrate that truth so in the meantime take this disruptive invitation to heart and pray in the knowledge that we always stand in the light of God's grace.